PIERGroup/arubaos_crash_detection/README.md

 # arubaos_crash_detection

 This tool is meant to be ran on the machine in which you are sending your Aruba AP Crash logs too.
-It will search the directory for new AP crashes, log into the controllers for more details, and then search the logs for known signatures.
+It will search the directory for new AP firmware crashes or AP process crashes, log into the controllers for more details, and then search the logs for known signatures.
 If a known signature is found it will report it, and if it is not found then will notify so more work can be done with Aruba TAC.

-This will work on 500 and 600 series APs only and for firmware only crashes.
+This will work on 500 and 600 series APs only and for firmware or process crashes.
 Legacy APs don't generate the crash files used by this script.
-This works for Mobility Conductor (MCR)-Managed Device (MD) structure only.
+This works for Mobility Conductor (MCR)-Managed Device (MD) structure only, and has been tested on 8.10.0.8 and above code.

 You will need to setup scp offloading of crash files to a SCP server

-SAMPLE_AP_CRASH_SIGNATURES was last updated on 11-22-2023
+SAMPLE_AP_CRASH_SIGNATURES was last updated on 02-09-2024

 ## Setup

-Run this first to install the required python modules for your user
+Run this first to install the required python modules for your user, note Netmiko requires at least Python 3.7 (RHEL 7/Centos 7 and below have Python 3.6 as native Python by default)

 `pip3 install -r requirements.txt --upgrade --user`